There’s a reason the postpartum period is known as the fourth trimester.

-Keeping yourself optimally fed and watered with a nourishing postpartum diet is an important part of navigating this period.
+And keeping yourself optimally fed and watered with a nourishing postpartum diet is essential for navigating it.

-The weeks after you give birth are a whirlwind.
+But let’s be real, the weeks after you give birth are a whirlwind. 🌪

 Hormonal changes, new schedules, and the physical recovery process create a unique blend of challenges.

-Finding the time and energy to focus on your diet can feel impossible.
+You’re not alone if finding the time and energy to focus on your diet feels impossible.

 The bottom line?
 Convenience has never been more of a priority.

-- What is the best diet for postpartum?
+- What is the best diet after pregnancy?

 - 10 postpartum diet ideas

 There’s a misconception that a ‘diet’ is always with the goal of losing weight, but that’s not actually the case.

 A diet is simply the foods you eat.